psoren/Syncify/README.md

-# Syncify
+# Octave

-Syncify is a MERN stack application that allows users to listen to songs together.
+Octave is a MERN stack application that allows users to listen to songs together.
 It uses the Spotify Web API on the server side for authentication, and uses the Spotify Web Playback SDK for client-side playback in the browser.

 ## Pick a room